 While this fern enriches the air with oxygen, it also removes formaldehyde, thus purifying the air and making my breathing issues less troublesome.

 Growing a Boston fern is easy.
 These plants need a lot of water and soil rich in peat moss.

 As part of the asparagus family, the snake plant also goes by the names of viper’s bowstring hemp, mother-in-law’s tongue, and viper’s bowstring hemp.

 And yeah, it kinda does remind me of my mom-in-law.
 (I hope she doesn’t read this article!)

-Aside from easy maintenance, you need to ensure their soil should be dry and water them every now and again.
+Aside from easy maintenance, you need to ensure their soil should be dry and water them now and again.